Research at the interface of seed development, epigenetics and evolution

 Seed development, which consists of the triad of embryo, endosperm and seed coat formation, is a complex process in which epigenetic mechanisms play a very important role.
 This is due to the fact that for error-free seed development, the contributions of the paternal and maternal genomes must be tightly coordinated.
 Epigenetics studies changes in gene activity that are not based on a change in DNA sequence.

 Although seeds and in particular their endosperm form a major part of our diet, relatively little is known about the molecular and genetic mechanisms of seed formation and thus the basis of seed yield in agriculture.
 Claudia Köhler‘s research focus is on seed development and in particular on epigenetic processes governing seed develop-ment.
-She has developed and established a wide array of methods and materials for research on seed formation, which will enable her to answer fundamental questions in seed biology in the future.
+She has developed and established new concepts and a wide array of methods and materials for research on seed formation, which will enable her to answer fundamental questions in seed biology in the future.

 Her research extends and complements the research portfolio of the MPI-MP, whose main focus is on the study of biosynthesis, transport and distribution of metabolites in plants.
 Seeds, and in particular, the endosperm, represent a major sink for photosynthetically fixed carbon in plants.
 Seed development and the involved epigenetic processes are therefore not only an exciting research field, but are as well of enormous relevance for agricultural yield.